 You can’t keep your freelance design project on schedule by ignoring certain aspects of your work.
 As you will discover, balance is everything in this niche.
 Therefore, focus on finding the right balance between freedom and structure.
 Do you have the expertise or resources required for handling larger design projects?
 If not, what are your best options?
 Constant improvisation doesn’t always work.
 Good structure provides the different sets of skills you need for the project without losing your freedom as a designer.

 Spend time to understand each member of your team.
 Know what makes each of them tick.
 Know what turns them off too.
 Convince the clients and members of your team to buy into the solutions you have developed.
+Check out our interior design contract pdf if you need done-for-you form made.

 Use design project brief to apply the measures outlined above and keep the project on track.